 When viewers see their first pornography, it creates a path in the brain similar to a tattoo.
 The memories are burned into the brain, making it almost impossible to forget.

-No matter how “simple” the pornography is that someone first sees, soon the curiosity and desire to watch it again becomes overpowering.
+No matter how “simple” the pornography is that someone first sees, the curiosity and desire to watch it again becomes overpowering.
 The more a viewer watches, the more the viewer wants to watch, and the more the viewer wants to watch, the more the viewer watches.
 It’s a vicious cycle, but it doesn’t end there.
 Soon, watching harder and harder porn isn’t enough, the temptation arises to start acting out the sexual acts viewed on screen – if not at home, then on the street, at a bar, or wherever the viewer can find someone to do these acts.
-If payment is exchanged, the act is prostitution, and is criminal by law in many countries.
+If there is a payment, then the act is prostitution, and is criminal by law in many countries.

 In conclusion, viewers are simply creating the need for more material to be produced.
-Material being produced is simply trafficking more and more individuals.
+When material is produced there is a higher demand leading to more individuals being trafficked.
 And so, viewers of pornography are, in a way, traffickers, and should be charged as such.

 No human being should ever be for sale.